-The purpose of this Official Statement, including the cover page, inside front cover, and appendices hereto, is to set forth certain information concerning the \$145,325,000 Consolidated Public Improvement Refunding Bonds of 2015 (the "Bonds"), of the Washington Suburban Sanitary District (the "District").
-The proceeds of the Bonds will be used to (i) refund the maturities of certain outstanding bonds of the District described herein under "Plan of Financing," and (ii) pay the cost of issuing the Bonds.
+The purpose of this Official Statement, including the cover page, inside front cover, and appendices hereto, is to set forth certain information concerning the \$145,000,000 Consolidated Public Improvement Bonds of 2016 (the "Construction Bonds") and the \$36,440,000 Consolidated Public Improvement Refunding Bonds of 2016 (the "Refunding Bonds" and, together with the Construction Bonds, the "Bonds"), of the Washington Suburban Sanitary District (the "District").
+The proceeds of the Bonds will be used to (i) finance the construction or reconstruction of water supply facilities, water supply lines and transmission mains, sewage disposal facilities, sewer collection mains and trunk sewers, (ii) refund the maturities of certain outstanding bonds of the District described herein under "Refunding Plan," and (iii) pay the costs of issuing the Bonds.